fingerskier/manthra/README.md

 	Shakespeare

 Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.
   Samuel Beckett

 After each of our wars, there has always been a great hue and cry to the effect that...by removing the fire department, we will remove fires.
 	George S. Patton

 I do not say that there will be no more wars; I devoutly hope that there will not, but I do say that the chances of avoiding future wars will be greatly enhanced if we are ready.
 	George S. Patton

 A veteran - whether active duty, retired, national guard, or reserve - is someone who, at one point in his or her life, wrote a blank check made payable to The 'United States of America', for an amount of 'up to and including his life.'
 	Author Unknown

 It is incumbent on every generation to pay its own debts as it goes.
 A principle which if acted on would save one-half the wars of the world.
 	Thomas Jefferson

 I predict future happiness for Americans if they can prevent the government from wasting the labors of the people under the pretense of taking care of them.
 	Thomas Jefferson

 My reading of history convinces me that most bad government results from too much government.
 	Thomas Jefferson

 I would never invade the United States.
 There would be a gun behind every blade of grass.
 	Isoroku Yamamoto

 Sell not virtue to purchase wealth, nor Liberty to purchase power.
 	 Benjamin Franklin

 If guns kill people, then:
 	pencils miss spel words,
 	cars make people drive drunk,
 	and spoons made Rosie O'Donnell fat.
 	GOOA

 My tone is a direct reflection of your attitude.

 An armed man is a citizen.
 An unarmed man is a subject.

 A gun in the hand is better than a cop on the phone.

 Gun control is not about guns; it's about control.

 If guns cause crime, then cameras cause pornography.

 Free men do not have to ask permission to bear arms.

 If you don't know your rights you don't have any.

 Guns only have two enemies: rust and liberals.

 Know guns, know peace and safety.
 No guns, no peace nor safety.

 Assault is a type of behavior, not a type of hardware.

-Criminals love gun control it makes their jobs easier and safer.
+Criminals love gun control, it makes their jobs easier and safer.

 The American Revolution wasn't about tea and taxes.
 It was about taking guns!

 The pen is mightier than the sword, unless you are in a swordfight!

 Those who live by the sword have a fighting chance.

 My gun?
 I'd rather have it and not need it than need it and not have it.

 Firearm safety is a matter for education, not legislation.

 An armed society is a polite society.

 How can you praise freedom, and condemn that which gains and preserves it?

 My wife and my gun: 'til death do us part.

 When they come for your guns, give them the ammo first!

 When seconds count, the cops are just minutes away...

 Writing is not necessarily something to be ashamed of, but do it in private and wash your hands when you're done.
 	Robert Heinlein

 A good speech should be like a woman's skirt; long enough to cover the subject and short enough to create interest.
 	Winston Churchill

 I must not fear.
 Fear is the mind-killer.
 Fear is the little-death that brings total obliteration.
 I will face my fear.
 I will permit it to pass over me and through me.
 And when it has gone past I will turn the inner eye to see its path.
 Where the fear has gone there will be nothing.
 Only I will remain.
 	Bene Gesserit 'Litany Against Fear,'

 Night gathers, and now my watch begins.
 It shall not end until my death.
 I shall take no wife, hold no lands, father no children.
 I shall wear no crowns and win no glory.
 I shall live and die at my post.
 I am the sword in the darkness.
 I am the watcher on the walls.
 I am the fire that burns against the cold, the light that brings the dawn, the horn that wakes the sleepers, the shield that guards the realms of men.
 I pledge my life and honor to the Night's Watch, for this night and all the nights to come.
 	George R.R.
-Martin, Game of Thrones, oath of the night's watch
+Martin, oath of the night's watch

 The crystal is the heart of the blade.
 The heart is the crystal of the Jedi.
 The Jedi is the crystal of the Force.
 The Force is the blade of the heart.

 Absorb what is useful, discard what is useless, and add what is uniquely your own.
 	Bruce Lee

 ὦ ξεῖν', ἀγγέλλειν Λακεδαιμονίοις ὅτι τῇδε κείμεθα τοῖς κείνων ῥήμασι πειθόμενοι.
 	the Cenotaph of Thermopylae

 Programs must be written for people to read, and only incidentally for machines to execute.
 	H.Abelson & G.Sussman

 A common mistake people make when trying to design something completely foolproof is to underestimate the ingenuity of complete fools.
 	D.Adams

 Don't worry about people stealing your ideas.
 If your ideas are any good, you'll have to ram them down people's throats.
 	H. Aiken

 Good teaching is more a giving of the right questions than a giving of the right answers.
 	J. Albers

 The absence of floods is drought, the impossibility of weeds is famine.
 	The Monk, Diablo 3

 Scientists, like many others, are touched with awe at the order and complexity of nature.
 Indeed, many scientists are deeply religious.
 But science and religion occupy two separate realms of human experience.
 Demanding that they be combined detracts from the glory of each.
 	Bruce Alberts

 The most exciting phrase to hear in science - the one that heralds new discoveries - is not "Eureka!" but "That's funny...".
 	Isaac Asimov

 A prudent question is one-half of wisdom.
 	Francis Bacon

 The sole justification of teaching, of the school itself, is that the student comes out of it able to do something he could not do before.
 I say do and not know, because knowledge that doesn't lead to doing something new or doing somethingw better is not knowledge at all.
 	J. Barzun

 The key to performance is elegance, not batallions of special cases.
 	J. Bently & D. McIlroy

 Coming together is a beginning; keeping together is progress; working together is success.
 	Henry Ford

 If there is any one secret of success, it lies in the ability to get the other person’s point of view and see things from that person’s angle as well as from your own.
 	Henry Ford

 Walking on water and developing software from a specification are easy if both are frozen.
 	E. Berard

 Opposites are not contradictory but complementary.
 	Neils Bohr

 About the only real power a CEO or Chairman has is giving motivational speeches, approving budgets, and moving names around on an org chart.
 	Michael Hayden

 All programmers are playwrights and all computers are lousy actors.

 Any programming problem can be solved by adding a level of indirection. (also see "Any performance problem..." by M. Haertel).

 Experience is a poor teacher: it gives its tests before it teaches its lessons.

 Given 8 hours to chop down a tree, spend 6 hours sharpening the axe.

 In theory, there is no difference between theory and practice, but not in practice.
 	Yogi Berra

 If it doesn't fit, force it...
 If it breaks, it needed replacing anyway.
 	Unk

 Measure twice, cut once.

 One boy is half a man, two boys is a half a boy, and three boys ain't no help at all.
 	Lucius Currier

 One day a mother comes home from work and asks her son, "What did you do today?"
 The son replied, "I taught our dog how to play the piano."
 The mother, incredulous, asked, "Our dog can play the piano?", to which the son laughed and replied, "Of course not mom.
 I said that I taught him; I didn't say that he learned how."

 The person who knows HOW will always have a job.
 The person who knows WHY will always be his/her boss.

 There are 10 different kinds of people in the world: those who know binary and those who don't.

 Time is an excellent teacher; but eventually it kills all its students.

 When a programming language is created that allows programmers to program in simple English, it will be discovered that programmers cannot speak English.

 Perfectly written code is self-documenting.
 Which is why all code should contain comments.
   M.Currier

 He who asks is a fool for five minutes; he who does not ask remains a fool forever.

 Life is painted on too big a canvas.